davidubuntu/orbitalCity/README.md

 ## Decisions

 I decided to use create-react-app js application using a simple configuration.
 I separate in single components to achieve the main purpose of the web.
-For the javascript part there is a main component which owns the state and communicates data model with the UI to render the data changes
+There is a main component which owns the state and communicates data model with the UI to render the data changes

 For styling I used styled components to style the web.

-I decided to separate files in views,assets,components and mock api service.
+I decided to separate files in views,components,assets and mock api service.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).